vishnu122CS/project_djn/README.md

 # project_djn
-my first project using html css and django-ython
+my first project using html css and django-python